-Parameters of the downstream jump resulting from the solution of this equation are plotted in figure \ref{fig:hjmp1}(a) with the overall interface height versus the similarity variable $x/t$ shown in figures \ref{fig:hjmp1}(b,c).
+The downstream jump parameters defined by Eq. (\ref{eq:v1-1}) are plotted in Fig. \ref{fig:hjmp1}(a) for the whole range of upstream heights which, in principle, admit this type of solution without the head block.
+The overall interface height versus the similarity variable $x/t$ is shown in Figs. \ref{fig:hjmp1}(b,c).
 As seen, there are two different interface configurations possible in this case.
-The first configuration, which is shown in figure \ref{fig:hjmp1}(b), corresponds to $0\le\eta_{0}\le\eta_{c}$ and features an upstream jump from $\eta_{0}$ to the mid-height $\eta=0$ as for the case with head block.
-The second configuration, which is shown in figure \ref{fig:hjmp1}(c), corresponds to $\eta_{0}\le0$ and has no upstream jump.
-In this case, the upstream state connects directly to (\ref{eq:eta-L},\ref{eq:v-L}) at $\eta=\eta_{0},$ which is the other root of (\ref{eq:v2-L}).
-Also note that for $\eta_{0}\le0,$ (\ref{eq:eta-L},\ref{eq:v-L}) can connect directly to the upstream state $\eta=-1$ at $\theta=-\frac{\pi}{2}$ without a leading jump, as in the single-layer dam-break case.
-The following considerations imply that this alternative solution is inherently unstable with respect to the height perturbation of the leading edge.
-Namely, as seen in figure \ref{fig:hjmp1}(a), a small virtual perturbation creating a non-zero front height would effectively halt the propagation of the heavier fluid along the bottom which, in turn, would cause the initial perturbation grow as long as the fluid behind it moves faster than the front.
+The first configuration, which is shown in Fig. \ref{fig:hjmp1}(b), corresponds to $0\le\eta_{0}\le\eta_{c}$ and features an upstream jump from $\eta_{0}$ to the mid-height $\eta=0$ as in the case with the head block.
+The second configuration corresponding to $\eta_{0}\le0$, which is shown in Fig. \ref{fig:hjmp1}(c), has no upstream jump.
+In the latter case, the upstream state connects directly to solution (\ref{eq:eta-L},\ref{eq:v-L}) at $\eta=\eta_{0},$ which is the other root of Eq. (\ref{eq:v2-L}).